Did you know that 68% of business leaders feel their cybersecurity risks are increasing? [1]

 Keep reading to learn what you and your employees can do to better protect sensitive data and prevent security breaches with increased cybersecurity measures.

-Creating a written cybersecurity policy is an important first step in practicing good cybersecurity protocols for your business.
-A written policy ensures that all of your employees understand the expectations and procedures for cybersecurity measures at your company—allowing them to better avoid any confusion or mistakes.
+Creating a written cybersecurity policy is essential in practicing good cybersecurity protocols for your business.
+A written policy ensures that all of your employees understand the expectations and procedures for cybersecurity measures at your company—allowing them to avoid any confusion or mistakes.

 A company-wide policy is beneficial for businesses of any size.
-Larger businesses should also consider enabling each department to create their own policy based on their individual needs to use in addition to the company’s.
+Larger businesses should also consider enabling each department to create their policy based on their individual needs in addition to the company’s.

-One of the most talked about cybersecurity practices is truly one of the most important—password security.
-It is vital for you to enforce safe password practices for your business if you want to keep your information as secure as possible.
+One of the most talked about cybersecurity practices is truly one of the most essential—password security.
+You must enforce safe password practices for your business to keep your information as secure as possible.

-Each of your employees should be using different, complex passwords (containing lower and upper-case letters, numbers, and symbols) for every account they’re using.
-We also recommend that all passwords are changed every 60 to 90 days.
+Each of your employees should use different, complex passwords (containing lower and upper-case letters, numbers, and symbols) for every account they use.
+We also recommend that all passwords be changed every 60 to 90 days.

 Bonus tip: Use multi-factor authentication!
 Beyond standard safe password practices, multi-factor authentication provides an extra layer of protection for your accounts.